zachlatta/dungeon/README.md

 # @dungeon bot

-Slack bot to interface with AI Dungeon.
+(extremely WIP, code is gross - will be refactored) Slack bot to interface with AI Dungeon.

 Setup: